 I grew up in Kansas City, Missouri.
 I was always obsessed with movies.
 My Christmas presents were blank VHS tapes so I could record movies playing on TV.
 Through high school and college, I worked at the local movie theatre and watched everything that came out.
 When I wasn't working, I was writing my own screenplays and dreaming of working in Hollywood.

 When I was 21, I sold my first screenplay to an indie French production company.
-With big dollar signs in my eyes, I finished my last semester at college, paid off some debt, and used the rest of the money to move to Los Angeles where I began working as an unpaid Production Assistant at The Asylum.
+With big dollar signs in my eyes, I moved to Los Angeles where I began working as an unpaid Production Assistant at The Asylum.

-In 2008, I moved to Louisiana to help start a new production company and produce five films back-to-back for the SyFy Channel.
-I learned how to start a production company from the ground up and how to take advantage of state tax incentives for film production.
-I also learned a lot about Cajun food, zydeco music, and a beautiful woman who I married five years later.
+After that , I spent two years in Louisiana where I helped produce five films for the SyFy Channel.
+I learned a lot about Cajun food, zydeco music, and an incredible woman who I married five years later.

-In August 2014, I left NYC and moved back to Los Angeles where I'm currently developing several film and television projects including a supernatural horror film, a gritty thriller, a sci-fi drama, and an adventure film based on a YA book series.
+In August 2014, I left NYC and moved back to Los Angeles where I'm currently developing several film and television projects.